microsoft/WPF-Samples/Data Binding/DataBindingToStringFomat/README.md

+---
+languages:
+- csharp
+products:
+- windows-wpf
+page_type: sample
+name: "Formatting a String on a Binding Sample"
+---

 # Formatting a String on a Binding Sample
 This sample formats bound data by using the StringFormat property on a Binding and a MultiBinding.
 The sample binds a ListView to a collection of items for sale and uses the StringFormat on the Binding for the price to format the value as a currency.
 The sample also binds a ListBox to the collection and uses StringFormat on a MultiBinding to display a string that includes the description and price for each item.